CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 After a minute or so, a box ask "Write the changes to disks?".
 Click Continue.
 Then will ask for your timezone, select your location and click Continue.
 In the "Keyboard layout" box, accept the default of "English (US)" and click Continue.
 In the "Who are you?" box, enter account information and password and click Continue.

 After 5 to 10 minutes you will be asked to remove the installation media.
-Remove the usb drive and press Enter.
+Remove the USB pendrive and press Enter.

 When the machine restarts, press Esc and select option 1 (the only available) and you will finally have Ubuntu!
 (if the chrome esclamtion mark page is shown again, press CTRL + D, or CTRL + L > scape > 1 and repeat as before, it should work).